 For delicate, intricate displays that will truly draw the eye, Dutch Irises are an absolute winner – from the Apollo and Blue Magic to the luminescent Yellow Queen and more, the Dutch Iris collection can transform your home.
-And for a cottage garden feel to your cut flower arrangements, mix in Bluebells, Ixias, Daffodils, Narcissi and Ranunculus with Alliums and Camassia.
+And for a cottage garden feel to your cut flower arrangements, mix in Bluebells, Ixias, Daffodils and Narcissi with Alliums and Camassia.

 Planning your cut flowers

 One thing you want to be sure of is not to leave gaps in your outdoor garden by cutting out flowers for indoor use – one way to avoid that problem is to plant a specific area of your garden, perhaps away from your more visible areas, that you use only for cut flowers.
 You could also plant them in pots or troughs, which is easier to manage and can be moved as well.

 Keeping them healthy